Welcome. Thank you for your interest in my book.

 How to identify, treat & prevent insect infestation

-This ebook is licensed for your personal enjoyment only and may not be re-sold or given away to other people.
+This ebook is licensed for your personal use only and may not be resold or given away.
 Many photographs in this ebook are copyrighted by the photographer and granted permission to be used expressly for this ebook only.

 If you would like to share this book with another, please purchase an additional copy for each recipient.
-If you’re reading this book and did not purchase it, or it was not purchased for your exclusive use, please go to Smashwords.com and purchase your own copy.
+If you’re reading this book and did not purchase it, or it was not purchased for your exclusive use, please go to Smashwords.com or your favourite retailer and purchase your own copy.